CSE140L/fa24-labs/docs/docs/lab5/part3/zero_deposit.md

 {: .highlight-title}
 > Lab Report
 >
-> What are these cases?
+> What are all of the cases where you might have to lock a bill slot?
 > Please describe them in the report and make the appropriate changes to your FSM logic to generate a `VendingMachine` that locks bill entry only when absolutely necessary.

 *Hint*: You may need to use additional flip flops for implementing these locks.

-**If you accomplish this part correctly, customer frustration due to shortchanging could be avoided by closing the appropriate bill slots by asserting the corresponding lock signal to 1 in appropriate conditions.**
-You can gate the appropriate bill signals by ANDing them with their corresponding `lock` signals.